le3ch-tech/le3ch-tech.github.io/README.md

 ## Explorer

-Listed Projetcs and noteable things.
+Listed Projects and noteable things.

 ## For Issues: